neopragma/rpn_kata/README.md

 the API and the static front-end files, and used React to implement a simple Single-Page-App for the front-end.

+In terms of the build pipeline, I decided to refresh myself on travis-ci for the build and test-run, codeclimate for static analysis, and heroku still seems nice as a free path for proof-of-concept prototypes.

+- commit changes to github
+    - triggers travis-ci build (tests under Node 6 and 8)
+        - success triggers codeclimate
+        - success triggers heroku deployment

+I stopped short of UI testing, I tend to use a Chef-built X11 vfb / headless environment for browser testing, but it's a lot of overhead for this and doesn't fit the travis pipeline as-is.
+Unsure of possible open-source friendly test environments out there (but I didn't go looking, perhaps another day).

+## API

+There is a single API point at `/api/v1/reduce` that accepts a `POST` request containing a JSON encoded array that represents the stack of elements to process with the RPN algorithm.

+The only content-type accepted and responded with at this time is `application/json`.

+If the stack sent is invalid, an http status 400 will be returned, along with the original input data.

+Sample requests and responses:

+- `[]` -> `[]`
+- `[1,2]` -> `[1,2]`
+- `[1,2,"+"]` -> `[3]`
+- `[1,2,3,"+","+"]` -> `[4]`

 ## Setup

 Make sure you have Node >= 6 installed and on your path.